landaettadev/million/README.md

 3. Get your connection string
 4. Update `appsettings.Development.json`

-### 5. Azure Blob Storage (Optional)
+### 5. Azure Blob Storage (images)

-If you want to use Azure Blob Storage for images:
+The repo ships with a locked seed that references Azure blob names so every clone sees the same images.
+To view images you have two options:

+1) Public container (recommended for demo):
+   - Set your container `property-images` to Blob public access
+   - Backend uses the `AzureStorage:BaseUrl` and `ContainerName` from config to build URLs
+   - No keys required to view

+2) Private container:
+   - Generate a read-only SAS for the container (sp=r, sr=c)
+   - Provide it via environment: `AzureStorage__ReadSas="?sp=r&st=...&se=...&sv=...&sr=c&sig=..."`
+   - Backend appends the SAS to every image URL

 1. Create an Azure Storage Account
 2. Create a container named `property-images`